 Current SSL is probably doing some learning over the entire hierarchy of abstractions

-I think it’s also important to first consider the possibility that current latent SSL methods are already somewhat learning over intermediate abstractions in the target, even if not explicitly doing deep supervision.
+I think it’s also important to consider the possibility that current latent SSL methods are already somewhat learning over intermediate abstractions in the target, even if not explicitly doing deep supervision.

 When people talk about “more pixel space information” vs “more semantic information” inside a representation, it’s useful to think of this as a weighted window on the spectrum of pixels to semantics, with higher absolute weighting on the spectrum meaning that the signals associated with that abstraction level are less dispersed/more easily recoverable from the representation (e.g., via a linear probe).